Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 * manages one or more leaf drivers so that multiple leaves can be managed as a group
-* provides access to root from leaves, so that parent calls, event notifications and inter-leaf calls can happen
+* provides access to root from leaves, so that root calls, event notifications and inter-leaf calls can happen

 In xmgmt, an initial partition driver instance will be created by root, which